 The Ingredients

-Cacao powder: gives it its chocolate flavor.
+Cacao powder: Gives it its chocolate flavor.
 Though you can use cocoa powder, using cacao offers more nutritional and immune-boosting benefits.
 Learn more about the differences between cacao and cocoa powder.

 Cacao butter: don't skip this ingredient as it's what helps keep the chocolate fudge recipe from melting at room temperature.